 Hours: Daily 5:00 PM – 11:00 PM

-Located on the Southern end of the Royal Palace, you will find the Silver Pagoda, also known as Wat Ubaosoth Ratanaram, which was built in 1892.
-It has silver tile flooring, which gives it its name, and marble and stone make up the rest of the structure.
+Located at the southern end of the Royal Palace, the Silver Pagoda, also known as Wat Ubaosoth Ratanaram, was built in 1892.
+Its name comes from the stunning silver tile flooring, while the rest of the structure is made from marble and stone.

-The Silver Pagoda houses many important national treasures, including a crystal Buddha statue.
-In addition to the Emerald Buddha is a life-sized solid-gold Buddha containing 2086 diamonds.
-You will be astounded at the pure opulence of Wat Ubaosoth Ratanaram.
-Seeing this genuinely priceless piece of history leaves a lasting impression.
+Inside, the Silver Pagoda houses Cambodia’s most important national treasures, including a crystal Buddha statue.
+Highlights include the Emerald Buddha and a life-sized solid gold Buddha adorned with 2,086 diamonds.
+The sheer opulence of Wat Ubaosoth Ratanaram leaves visitors truly amazed and offers a lasting impression of Cambodia’s rich heritage.

 Recommended Cruise Company: Memorable Cambodia

-Location: The Central Market in Phenom Penh is slightly over 2 km northwest of downtown Phenom Penh.
-It is also a 15-20 minute walk from the night market.
+Location: About 2 km northwest of downtown Phnom Penh, a 15–20 minute walk from the night market.

 Reference: